mmcc007/screenshots/README.md

 4. Integrates with Fastlane's [deliver](https://docs.fastlane.tools/actions/deliver/)
 and [supply](https://docs.fastlane.tools/actions/supply/) for upload to respective stores.

+See [article](https://medium.com/@nocnoc/automated-screenshots-for-flutter-f78be70cd5fd) for more information.

 # Writing tests for `screenshots`
-Tests have to capture screenshots to a configured location.
 A special function is provided in the `screenshots` package that is called by the test to take the screenshot. `screenshots` will then process the images appropriately.